shohiebsense/MyDevelopingJournal/README.md

 25. Updating the app needs REQUEST_INSTALL_PACKAGES permission (normal not runtime) manifest.xml

 26. Not All places are supported with 3d Buildings on Google Map, oer 2021/06/02

+27. Android Studio is currently not stable for Mac Big Sur with M1 Chip.
+It affects Emulator and the Terminal.
+Use the Arctic Fox.
+Still Beta per 2021 June 25